William "Bob" Redd passed away on

 Here is a video tribute to Bob

-Here is a recent picture of Ronee, Shayna, Marie, Bob and me,
+Here is a recent picture of Ronee, Bob, Marie, Bob, me and Shayna,

-taken last fall while I was temporarily living in Cambridge.
+while I was temporarily living in Cambridge on sabbatical at MIT.

 A very dear friend